jjbernal/spritehut/doc/spec/spritehut-spec.md

 * Seamless tile painting mode (like Krita).
 * Integration of MyPaint or other advanced paint engine.
 * Hyerarchycal/modular sprites support (like those in Rayman or Vectorman).
-* Support for pressure sensitive graphics tablets (may still be used, just ignoring pressure information).
+* Support for pressure sensitive graphics tablets (they may still be used as regular pointing devices, just ignoring pressure information).